Helping Your Pokey Child with Math

 Number sense is typically developed in pre-school.
 Unfortunately, a student who does not pick up this skill by kindergarten will not have the opportunity through any traditional math curriculums.
 A skilled math mediator can help a student catch up in this critical skill.

 Memorizing math facts, once number sense is established, is feasible only through regular sequential practice – working with number families: +0, 1, 2, 10, 5, etc. Picking up the speed necessary for this skill to be automatic can be done in a variety of ways.
-A fun way to do so is through technology: computer program or tablet app.
+A fun way to do so is through technology like computer programs or tablet apps.
 This will increase their ability to automatically know a math fact, but there still may be a visual motor disconnect.

 Visual Motor Integration improvement is a difficult one to address without help from an expert - an occupational or educational therapist.
 Once a student demonstrates automaticity verbally or on a device they need to practice on paper with timed speed drills.
 Keep track of your child’s improvement.
 With each practice, chart how many problems they can do per minute: addition, subtraction, multiplication, division, and mixed operations.